 - Close all windows. - 2.
-Remove the key from the ignition switch. - Close the hood and all doors. - button on the keyfob.
-All 4.
-Press the the doors lock.
+Remove the key from the ignition switch. - Close the hood and all doors. - 4.
+Press the button on the key fob.
+All the doors lock.
 The hazard warning lights flash twice and the horn beeps once to indicate all doors are locked.

-- When the Description button is pressed with all doors locked, the hazard warning lights flash twice and the horn beeps once as a reminder that the doors are already locked. - If a door is open and you press the button, the doors will lock but the horn will not beep and the hazard lights will not flash.
+- When the button is pressed with all doors locked, the hazard warning lights flash twice and the horn beeps once as a reminder that the doors are already locked. - If a door is open and you press the button, the doors will lock but the horn will not beep and the hazard lights will not flash.

 The horn may or may not beep.
-Refer to "Silencing the horn beep feature" in this section for details.
+For additional information, refer to "Silencing the horn beep feature" in this section.